Simplifying drainage systems: A simplified explanation

 Do I need to make use of chemical drain cleaners to get rid of obstructions?

-Avoid using chemicals in drain cleaners because they may harm your plumbing drain system and also harm the environment.
+It’s best to avoid chemicals in drain cleaners because they may harm your plumbing drain system and also harm the environment.

-What should I do if I smell foul from the drain of my plumbing?
+What should I do if smell foul from the drain of my plumbing?

 Tags: Drains, Plumbing, Tools Categories: Plumber